obiwan31/e-commerce-app/README.md

 - Used for caching in the Product service.
 - Implements login attempt limiting using Redis TTL.
 - Maintains a JWT blacklist to handle forced logout or deleted users.

 ---

+### 📦 Kafka Integration

+- Kafka is used for asynchronous, event-driven communication between services.
+- Implemented a basic event flow:
+    - The Order Service publishes an event when a new order is created.
+    - The Product Service consumes the event to update the inventory.
+- The implementation is kept simple for learning purposes and understanding Kafka fundamentals.

+---